-- If you pay the entire amount yourself at the time you receive the care, you need to ask us to pay you back for our share of the cost.
+- If you pay the entire amount yourself at the time you receive the care, you need to ask us to pay you back.
 Send us the bill, along with documentation of any payments you have made. - At times you may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made. - If the provider is owed anything, we will pay the provider directly. - If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
-Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare.
-If the provider is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
+Send us this bill, along with documentation of any payments you have already made. - If the provider is owed anything, we will pay the provider directly. - If you have already paid for the service, we will pay you back.

-2. When a network provider sends you a bill you think you should not pay sometimes they make mistakes, and ask you to pay more than your share.
+2. When a network provider sends you a bill you think you should not pay to pay for your services.

-Network providers should always bill the plan directly, and ask you only for your share of the cost.
-But
+Network providers should always bill the plan directly.
+But sometimes they make mistakes, and ask you